Jeffreybekker/birthday-notifier/README.md

 pip install -r requirements.txt
 ```

-## Secrets Configuration
+## GitHub Secrets Configuration
+Before GitHub Actions can send emails and access the database, you must configure three secrets in your repository:

+1. `MY_EMAIL`
+* Your Gmail address that will send the emails
+*
+2. `MY_PASSWORD`
+*
+3. `SUPABASE_CONNECTION`
+*

 Set the following secrets in your GitHub repository under Setting -> Secrets and variables -> Actions:
 - `MY_EMAIL` - this is your own Gmail email.
 - `MY_PASSWORD` - create app password via [myaccount.google](https://myaccount.google.com/) ->  security -> search for app-passwords -> create password -> add password here
 - `SUPABASE_CONNECTION` - login to supabase -> connect -> copy session pooler -> create password -> add supabase connection here and your create supabase password

 ## Time Zone Info
-This project uses GitHub ACtions to send emails automatically every day at 22:00 **UTC**
+This project uses GitHub Actions to send emails automatically every day at 22:00 **UTC**
 That means:
 * GitHub Actions uses **UTC** (Universal Time Coordinated) by default
 * The cron schedule in the email-schedule.yml file uses: 0 22 * * *, breakdown: